Projekty-IiE/Projekt_PO/README.md

 Mini Trading Simulator is a desktop application created as a university group project.
-The application simulates a fictional stock market and allows users to trade stocks, manage a portfolio, and track profit and loss — all without using real market data or an internet connection.
+The application simulates a fictional stock market and allows users to trade stocks, manage a portfolio, and track profit and loss - all without using real market data or an internet connection.

 The main goal of the project is to demonstrate object-oriented programming, clean architecture, and GUI development using WPF.

-## Project Goals
+## Features

-- Simulate a simple stock market with randomly changing prices
-- Allow users to buy and sell stocks
+- Live market simulation
+- Portfolio management
-- Track portfolio value and profit/loss
+- Real-time balance and portfolio value
+- Unrealized PnL per position
-- Store transaction history using a local database
+- Transaction history
-- Apply clean architecture and separation of concerns
+- Price chart
+- Database - stores all executed transactions
+- JSON save/load - full session persistence
+- Sound effects

 ## Project Structure

 The solution consists of **two main projects** located in a single repository:

-MiniTradingSimulator/
-│
-├── MiniTradingSimulator.sln
-│
-├── src/
-│ ├── TradingSimulator.Core // Business logic + database (EF Core)
-│ └── TradingSimulator.WPF // WPF user interface (MVVM)
-│
-└── README.md

 ### 🔹 TradingSimulator.Core
 - Domain models (Stock, Portfolio, Transaction)
 - Market simulation logic